bedita/docs/source/overview.rst

 Manager
 =======

-The **Manager** is a progressive javascript web application to manage all of your data using the backend REST API.
+The **Manager** is an hybrid cakephp+vue web application to manage all of your data using the backend REST API.

 You may see this application as the primary GUI of BEdita or as a *control panel* or *admin console*.